CurveDocs/curve-docs/docs/crvUSD/llamma-explainer.md

 <h1>LLAMMA Explainer</h1>

+!!!info "Disclaimer: Examples"
+    Examples used in this section refer to an `ETH <> crvUSD` market, where `ETH` is the collateral and `crvUSD` is the borrowed token.
+Additionally, the examples in this section are simplified in terms of numbers and other details.
+In reality, it is more complex, but for the sake of explaining the system, simplified examples are sufficient.

-LLAMMA (Lending Liquidating Automated Market Maker Algorithm) is a market-making algorithm that rebalances the collateral of a loan via an AMM.
-The contract creates opportunities for liquidating and de-liquidating collateral via arbitrage by offering better prices within the AMM than on external markets.
-These collateral rebalances smoothly swap collateral for stablecoin to keep the position sufficiently collateralized while recovering the collateral when the collateral price goes back up.
+LLAMMA (Lending Liquidating Automated Market Maker Algorithm) is a market-making algorithm that rebalances the collateral of a loan using an AMM.
+The AMM contract creates opportunities for liquidating and de-liquidating collateral via arbitrage by offering better prices within the AMM compared to external markets.
+These collateral rebalances smoothly swap - dependant on asset prices - the collateral asset and the borrowed asset accordingly to keep the position sufficiently collateralized while recovering the collateral when the collateral price goes back up.

-Unlike other liquidation mechanisms that have a single liquidation price at which the loan is liquidated once reached, LLAMMA has a liquidation range in which collateral is continuously liquidated.
-In short, when the price of the collateral asset goes down, the AMM starts converting ETH for crvUSD.
-If the price eventually recovers, the AMM converts the crvUSD back into ETH.
+Unlike other liquidation mechanisms that have a single liquidation price at which the loan is liquidated once reached, **LLAMMA has a liquidation range in which collateral is continuously being rebalanced**.
+In short, when the price of the collateral asset goes down, the AMM starts converting `ETH` for `crvUSD`.
+If the price eventually recovers, the AMM converts the `crvUSD` back into `ETH`.
 More on the liquidation mechanism here: [Liquidation](#liquidation).

 Each individual market has its own AMM containing the collateral and borrowable asset, such as the `ETH <> crvUSD` AMM consisting of `ETH` and `crvUSD`.

-Before explaining the liquidation process in detail, it is crucial to understand how the LLAMMA works.
-The AMM is similar to a **Uniswap V3-style AMM** using bands.
+Before explaining the hearth of the system, the liquidation process, in more detail, it is crucial to understand how the general structure of the AMM works.
+The AMM is similar to a **Uniswap V3-style AMM** using bands/ticks.
 Liquidity can be deposited into these bands, which have upper and lower price ranges.
 When opening a loan and adding collateral, this collateral is deposited into these bands.
 Users can choose the number of bands at loan creation, ranging from a **minimum of `4`** to a **maximum of `50`**.
 The liquidity sits idle in these bands and is only accessible for trading when the collateral price falls within the price range of a band.

 ---

 ## **Bands**

 Bands in LLAMMA function similarly to Uniswap V3, concentrating liquidity between two prices.
 A band is a range of prices into which liquidity is deposited.
 LLAMMA consists of multiple bands forming a fixed price grid, and when creating a loan, liquidity is equally distributed across the number of bands (`N`) chosen when opening the loan.
 The minimum number is `4`, and the maximum is `50`.
-These bands where liquidity is deposited define the total liquidation range of the loan.
+These bands where liquidity is deposited define the total liquidation range of the loan.[^1]

+[^1]: For now, do not worry about how liquidation works.
+This mechanism will be explained in a section further down below.
+For now, just think of liquidation as changing the token composition that is backing your loan.

 <figure markdown="span">
   ![](../assets/images/llamma/deposit_range.svg){ width="600" }